-To appropriately test against the Criteria, and to fully exercise the machines, numerous testing approaches were designed and utilized: Single Test, 1200-vote Test, and14-hour Test.
-The latter two are considered and referred to as Volume Tests.
+To appropriately test against the Criteria, and to fully exercise the machines, numerous testing approaches were designed and utilized: Single Test, 1200-vote Test, 14-hour Test, and 52-vote Test.
+The latter three are considered and referred to as Volume Tests.
 Testing was developed and performed based on accepted scientific practices and methodologies.